 - 3.1 Each of the Norfolk Authorities has now adopted the Norfolk GIRAMS and are collecting relevant RAMS contributions from qualifying development.
-The financial contributions that have been collected are currently being held independently by each of the receiving authorities. - 3.2 The brief and invitation for the GIRAMS mitigation programme was agreed between the Norfolk Authorities during 2022 and was advertised in late 2022.
+The financial contributions that have been collected are currently being held independently by each of the receiving authorities. - 3.2 The brief and invitation for a review of the GIRAMS mitigation programme, which was a requirement of the Norfolk Statement of Common Ground submitted in association with the GNLP, was agreed between the Norfolk Authorities during 2022 and was advertised in late 2022.
 Unfortunately no tenders were received to the initial invitation.
 Further prospective tenders have been identified and it is intended that the tender will be re-published in early 2023, with the expectation that this work will now be completed by the end of 2023. - 3.3 The RAMS contribution is only payable on the commencement of development, this inherently creates a lag between new permissions being issued and contributions being received.
 As consequence of this lag and the fact that the grant of new permission has been significant restricted in the last year as a result of Natural England's advice on nutrient neutrality contributions received to date in across South Norfolk and Broadland have been negligible.
 As such the delay to the review of the mitigation programme is unlikely to have any significant practical implications to the delivery of projects. - 3.4 It is however necessary to continue the process of putting in place an appropriate organisational structure in order to effective and efficient delivery of projects when sufficient funds have been built up.